robinagandhi/CYBR4360-8366/firewall-concepts.md

 1. You are configuring a public web server for a small company.
 Which default policy makes more sense for the INPUT chain?
 Why?

-2. A developer argues: *"Blacklisting is fine — I'll just block the ports I know are dangerous."* What is the fundamental flaw in this reasoning?
+2. A developer argues: *"Blacklisting is fine, I'll just block the ports I know are dangerous."* What is the fundamental flaw in this reasoning?

 3. With a DROP default policy, what happens to a packet sent to port 8080 if there is no rule matching it?